How to Declutter Your Closet

 Set yourself up for success.

 Decluttering items from your closet is the first step.
-The second step is to make sure items from your closet appropriately leave your home, so they don’t clutter up the rest of your living spaces.
+The second step is to make sure items from your closet appropriately leave your home.
+This is so they don’t clutter up the rest of your living spaces.

 If you’re concerned about confusing items, simply place a sticky note, or tape a piece of paper to each bag with the appropriate label so it’s easy to see what’s what.